Vietnamese Pizza (bánh tráng nướng)

-Meet your new favorite – Vietnamese Pizza (known as bánh tráng nướng) that makes a quick and easy gluten-free homemade pizza, start to finish in 15 minutes!
-This super popular Vietnamese street food snack is made with rice paper sheets, grilled to crispy, and topped with eggs, scallions, and shiitake, or any toppings you prefer.
+Vietnamese Pizza (or bánh tráng nướng) is the new favorite in town!
+This rice paper pizza is easy and gluten-free and takes only 15 minutes to make!
+This popular Vietnamese street food snack is made with rice paper sheets and pan-grilled to crispy.
+Top with eggs, scallions, shiitake mushrooms, or any toppings you prefer.

-I grilled mine on the stovetop and no-oven required.
-This is a delicious and fun snack, yet takes a fraction of the time and effort.
+I grill mine on the stovetop and no oven was required.
+This is a delicious and crispy snack, yet takes a fraction of the time and effort.
 You are gonna love it!

 What Is Vietnamese Pizza?

-- Base: Rice paper sheets, eggs (or quail eggs), and spring onions
+- Eggs (or quail eggs) and spring onions

-- Toppings: fresh shiitake, garlic, baby arugula microgreens, lime
+- fresh shiitake, garlic, baby arugula micro greens, lime juice

-- Seasoning: coconut aminos, ketchup (optional), kewpie mayo, and sriracha (optional).
+- coconut aminos, ketchup (optional), kewpie mayo, and sriracha (optional).

-- Saute shiitake with garlic and season with salt and coconut aminos.
-This is my topping choice.
+- Saute: stir fry the shiitake with garlic and season with salt and coconut aminos.

-- Pan grill the rice paper sheet over medium-low heat until the color turns slightly opaque.
+- Pan grill: Take a sheet of rice paper (no need to dip it in water) and pan grill it over medium-low to medium heat until the color turns slightly opaque.

-- Add whisked egg and spring onion and quickly spread the mixture evenly.
+- Add a whisked egg and green onions and quickly spread the mixture evenly.

-- Top with shiitake, mayo, and sriracha sauce.
+- Top with sauteed shiitake, mayonnaise, and sriracha sauce.

 Other Topping Ideas

-- Protein: Hot dogs or sausage (cooked and diced), spam or ham, shredded dried pork floss (chà bông), canned tuna (drained).
+- Add proteins: add cooked chicken, beef, pork, tofu, or shrimp to the pizza.
+Hot dogs or sausage (cooked and diced), spam or ham, shredded dried pork floss (chà bông), mushroom floss, or canned tuna (drained).

 - Other: Sandwich cheese or shredded cheese, corn, fried shallots.

-You can use rice paper sheets sometimes also labeled as spring roll rice wrapper.
+You can use rice paper sheets sometimes also labeled as spring roll rice wrappers.
 The sheets are in white color that’s almost translucent.
 They are not refrigerated.